Il prato macchiato di rosso: Production

 Shortly after the release of director Riccardo Ghione's previous film A cuore freddo, Ghione was working on his next film titled Vampiro 2000 which was shot in the village of Fiorenzuola d'Arda.
-Ghione announced a different film during this period, an adaptation of Il male oscuro, the autobiography by Giuseppe Berto, which never came to fruition.
+Ghione announced a different film during this period, an adaptation of Il male oscuro, a novel by Giuseppe Berto, which never came to fruition.
 Vampiro 2000 eventually became retitled as Il pratto macchiato di rosso.

 Release

 Il pratto macchiato di rosso was distributed theatrically in Italy by Drago Film and had its premiere on 2 March 1973 in Fiorenzuola d'Arda.
 The film grossed a total of 56,364,000 Italian lire domestically on its initial release.
 According to Curti, after the film's release it vanished into obscurity to only be brought back to attention on a home video release around 2017.

 Reception

 Curti declared that Il prato macchiato di rosso retained a small level of notoriety in the village of Fiorenzuola where the memory of the shooting of the film remained vivid still in 2018.